dfontana/disbot/README.md

 ### (First time Deploy Setup)

-1. Create a systemd service file like so:
+1. Create a systemd service file like so (you might repeat for dev):

 ```
 [Unit]